5 Clever Ways To Find Quiz Ideas Your Audience Will Love

 - Visit your influencers' Facebook profiles and go through their groups section.

 Once you've joined a couple of groups, look for common discussion topics.
 Alternatively, you can also search for your niche keywords in the group and go through the discussions that pop through.

 So if you're a health coach, you can search for obese, healthy eating, atkins, etc.

-Going through the discussions, I came across this great question.
+Going through the discussions, you can come up with some great ideas for quizzes.
+For example, I came across this great question.
 You can use it to frame an anti-sugar quiz.
 Start brainstorming.

 - How good are you at stopping your sugar craving?

 - How many sugar alternatives can you name?
 You can put up pictures without captions, and ask participants to guess the alternate ingredient.